 But people with RA have become used to biologics being an automatic part of their RA treatment.

 Some researchers, however, are now advising to wait it out.

 They are urging people with RA to first try a “triple therapy” approach before jumping straight to the biologic protocol.

 Recent studies have concluded this methodology can be more cost-effective for patients and insurers.

 According to a recent press release put out by the American College of Physicians, “Results of a comprehensive cost-effectiveness analysis suggest that patients who have RA and no contraindications to triple therapy should use it prior to a biologic as the next regimen.”

-This suggestion is based on a comparative study that was published in the Annals of Internal Medicine earlier this year.
+This suggestion is based on a comparative study that was published in the

 The study, called the Rheumatoid Arthritis Comparison of Active Therapies (RACAT) trial, questioned whether a biologics-first approach was more effective and less expensive in the long run.